 • having sentenced the records, are they permanent?

 Once it has been determined that your agency has inactive and permanent records that are sentenced using a current and approved disposal schedule, there are a number of steps involved before transfer of records can occur.
 These steps are broadly described by the following flowchart.

 N.B.
 This flowchart is not a comprehensive depiction of the transfer process and should not be read as such.

-If you have questions about transferring permanent records, email Collection Management Services, providing information about the type and quantity of records that you have, date range, system of arrangement of the records, and the disposal schedule that makes the records permanent.
-A Collection Management Services Archivist will contact you with further enquiries or to provide you with advice.
+If you have questions about transferring permanent records, email the Archive Team, providing information about the type and quantity of records that you have, date range, system of arrangement of the records, and the disposal schedule that makes the records permanent.
+An Archivist will contact you with further enquiries or to provide you with advice.